jimsmart/schema/README.md

 Database services for testing against are hosted in Docker.

-Bring up the database services: execute `docker-compose up` inside the project folder, and wait until all of the Docker services have completed their startup (i.e. there is no further output in the terminal), then open a second terminal.
+To bring up the database services: execute `docker-compose up` inside the project folder, and wait until all of the Docker services have completed their startup (i.e. there is no further output in the terminal), then open a second terminal.
 (In future one may choose to use `docker-compose up -d` instead)

 To run the tests execute `go test` inside the project folder.